fedi-e2ee/public-key-directory-specification/Specification.md

 Public key revocation is a thorny topic, and is difficult to balance for all threat models.

 Some users may want the ability to re-establish themselves in the protocol, no matter how badly they mismanage their keys.
-Thus, their instance being able to issue a [`BurnDown`](#burndown) is essential as a break-glass fature for account recovery.
+Thus, their instance being able to issue a [`BurnDown`](#burndown) is essential as a break-glass feature for account recovery.

 Other users may expect a higher degree of security, and may wish to opt out of this `BurnDown` capability from their Fediverse instance.
 Once they have opted out, there is no way to undo opting out.
 It's a one-way door to prevent misuse.

 [`RevokeKeyThirdParty`](#revokekeythirdparty) is an emergency feature that allows anyone to pull the plug on a compromised identity key.
 Every time one is issued, the community should pay close attention to the Actor affected by it.

 If a third party issues a `RevokeKeyThirdParty` with a valid revocation token for a fireproof user's only valid public key, the system **MUST** prioritize handling the key compromise as a higher priority.
 This means that `Fireproof` is ignored in this edge case.

 ### Encryption of Actor IDs